Learn how to manage your anxiety with this free, six-part comedic web series.

 The clever, comedic and concise videos follow Susan, a young woman who struggles with anxiety and applies cognitive treatment principles to her everyday life.
 From yoga class to the window seat of an airplane, Susan engages Anxiety in a variety of situations in a competition to win her life back, ultimately quieting the noise in her head.

-I’m pleased to report that the videos, now available on the Noise in Your Head website, have been integrated into classes and treatment programs around the world.
+I’m pleased to report that the videos have been integrated into classes and treatment programs around the world.

 Anxiety generates unhelpful worries and obsessions, even when it’s inconvenient.
 Yes, even in the middle of Susan’s yoga class.
 To take on this cunning and persuasive challenger, Susan will need an outcome picture, grit, trust and courage.